tuvaergun/learnxinyminutes-docs/ruby.html.markdown

 # Control structures

 if true
-  "if statement"
+  'if statement'
 elsif false
-  "else if, optional"
+  'else if, optional'
 else
-  "else, also optional"
+  'else, also optional'
 end

 for counter in 1..5